brechtbilliet/brechtbilliet.github.io/_posts/2022-08-30-routed-angular-dialogs.md

 We use the `my-dialog-header` selector to project the header into the component and we use the `my-dialog-body` selector to project the body.

-How we consume it can be found here.
-I won't add too much information since this should be quite self-explanatory:
+How we consume it, can be found here.
+I won't add too much information since this should be self-explanatory:
 ```typescript
 @Component({
   selector: 'app',